 When is the Best Time to Speak to a Recruiter?

 Are you unhappy with your job and needing a change?
-OCG’s Mate Glamuzina explains how to best utilise a Recruitment Consultant to find a job that is more professionally satisfying than your current one.
+In this blog, we talk through how to best utilise a Recruitment Consultant to find a job that is more professionally satisfying than your current one.

 Does this sound familiar?
 If you've found yourself in this situation, a recruiter isn't necessarily the first person you should call.
 Obviously that statement may seem controversial, however, if you want to get the most out of a recruiter and put your best foot forward, it's a good idea to fully understand your professional wants and needs before you get in touch.

-I view myself as a career matchmaker, bringing two parties together to form a mutually beneficial business relationship where both the candidate and their new employer will thrive.
-The best way to help me (or any other recruiter) do that, is to do the following:
+We view ourselves as career matchmakers, bringing two parties together to form a mutually beneficial business relationship where both the candidate and their new employer will thrive.
+The best way to help us do that, is to do the following:

 Consider if Leaving is the Only OptionBefore you make any drastic changes, it's important to understand exactly what it is about your current role that is making you unhappy.
 Does it lack challenges or the chance to develop your skills?
 Is it a mismatch of communication styles with your manager or perhaps something more intrinsic to the company, like a clash of values?